Ohio Nursing Programs and Degrees Guide

 Cleveland, OH 44115

 Student Review: “My experience within Cuyahoga Community College’s ADN nursing program has been one that has been both challenging and satisfying, as well as confusing and full of misinformation.
-During the first semester of the program, I found the material to be challenging, particularly since I did not have experience within the health care field, and was still insecure with my scientific knowledge, as well as not sure if I had made the right decision.
-But, by the middle of the semester, I really started enjoying both my clinical experience, and began to get a solid comprehension of the material which I was being taught.
-I passed the first semester courses with flying colors, and knew that I had made the right decision.
+During the first semester of the program, I found the material to be challenging, particularly since I did not have experience in the health care field, and was still insecure with my scientific knowledge, as well as not sure if I had made the right decision.
+But, by the middle of the semester, I really started enjoying both my clinical experience and began to get a solid comprehension of the material which I was being taught.
+I passed the first semester courses with flying colors and knew that I had made the right decision.
 But, the entire vibe of the program changed during the second semester.
 I did not anticipate any hand-holding, but the methods of teaching, as well as the examination techniques.
-From my understanding, there is a large instructor turn-over during the second semester because instructors are not comfortable with the way that material is taught.
-The course with the largest credit load has a 80% fail rate, and there is no support as far as tutoring, with either the instructors teaching the course, or the tutoring staff.
-People who run into extenuating circumstances, like myself (with a parent becoming ill, and becoming the sole guardian), there is no lee-way, or anyone to speak with, even to vent frustration.
+From my understanding, there is a large instructor turnover during the second semester because instructors are not comfortable with the way that material is taught.
+The course with the largest credit load has an 80% fail rate, and there is no support as far as tutoring, with either the instructors teaching the course or the tutoring staff.
+People who run into extenuating circumstances, like myself (with a parent becoming ill, and becoming the sole guardian), there is no lee-way or anyone to speak with, even to vent frustration.
 I anticipate repeating the course next semester, like the other 90% of my classmates.
-We currently have a 80% fail rate, and will be lucky if 17 out of 75 people will graduate “on time.”
+We currently have an 80% fail rate, and will be lucky if 17 out of 75 people will graduate “on time.”
 Anyone entering the program must make sure that they stay on top of their coursework BEFORE the semester starts, and try to prevent ANYTHING from getting in the way during the semester.
 The program is a great idea, but has terrible execution.” – Student at Cuyahoga Community College

 Good Samaritan College of Nursing and Health Science